Legal Counsel for Washington Nonprofits, Foundations, and Socially Responsible Businesses

 Mission-Aligned

-My work is focused on the nonprofit and social-impact sector, so the advice you receive fits your organization, not a corporate template.
+My work is focused on the nonprofit and social-impact sector.
+The advice you receive fits your organization, not a corporate template.

 Related Work

-Aligna – Strategy, leadership, and organizational consulting (Think Chief Strategy Officer, not Chief Legal Officer)
+Aligna – Strategy, leadership, and organizational consulting (Think Chief Strategy Officer, not Chief Legal Officer.
+Aligna is the 2026 rebranding of CoDesign Works.)

 A-Line – Accessibility and disability rights legal support in Washington State (offered through Aligna)